fabriziosalmi/k8s/README.md

 # 2. Run as root
 sudo ./install.sh
 ```
+> [!IMPORTANT]

-⚠️ **Important:** Read the prompts carefully, especially if an existing installation is detected.
+> Read the prompts carefully, especially if an existing installation is detected.
 The `reset` option is **DESTRUCTIVE** to existing cluster configurations on the node.
 Review the script code before execution.

 ### 2. `switch.sh` - Cluster Control (Start/Stop/Destroy/Status)